 |Read the "Rome Report" in The Chronicler|

-Breathe Catholic in the Heart of the Church.
+Broaden Your Worldview in the Heart of the Catholic Church.

 In addition to taking full advantage of the artistic, cultural, ecclesiastical, and spiritual riches and resources of the Eternal City, the program includes visits to Assisi, Siena, and Florence.
 Students may also participate in optional trips to sacred cities such as Orvieto and Subiaco.

 - THEO 301 Moral Theology (Fall core course)

 - CECS/ENGL/HIST/THEO 300 Roman Perspectives